Stories About the University of Texas - Texas - 1

 UT Austin (University of Texas at Austin)

-Ranked among the top in the United States in fields such as engineering (Cockrell School of Engineering), business (McCombs School of Business), natural sciences, humanities, and arts.
+Ranked among the top in the U.S. in fields such as engineering (Cockrell School of Engineering), business (McCombs School of Business), natural sciences, humanities, and arts.
 Notably, computer science, petroleum engineering, accounting, and film/media are well-known fields.

-Receives hundreds of millions of dollars in research funding annually, conducting cutting-edge research across various fields.
-Maintains close collaborative relationships with IT and high-tech companies in the Austin area, contributing to the activation of the startup and innovation ecosystem.
+Receives hundreds of millions of dollars in research funding annually to conduct cutting-edge research across various fields.
+Maintains close collaborative relationships with IT and high-tech companies in the Austin area, contributing to the activation of entrepreneurship and innovation ecosystems.

 The campus culture is adjacent to downtown Austin, allowing for rich cultural, artistic, and musical experiences (known as the 'Live Music Capital of the World'), with the UT Tower and the sports team 'Texas Longhorns' being well-known symbols.